AMID Logo E-BAY Logo

 It is flexible:

-Restrictions on shipping LCL freight from the USA
+Restrictions on LCL freight from the USA

-Commodities that are subject to special U.S. export regulations:
+Commodities under special U.S. export regulations:

-Motorized vehicles requiring DMV (U.S. Department of Motor Vehicles) registration, such as automobiles, motorcycles, mopeds, jet skis, ATVs, etc., CANNOT be shipped from the United States utilizing Less-than-Container-Load.
+Motorized vehicles requiring DMV (U.S. Department of Motor Vehicles) registration, such as automobiles, motorcycles, mopeds, jet skis, ATVs, etc., CANNOT be shipped from the United States using Less-than-Container-Load.
 This is because U.S. customs does not recognize international shipping companies' warehouses (CFS) as an exam site for motor vehicle inspection.

 No cars in LCL sea freight international shipping